 Access to collections

-- All visitors (see Special user types) may access the MIT Libraries' open stack collections, government depository material, the Institute Archives, and the Library Storage Annex (see below).
+- All visitors (see Special user types) may access the MIT Libraries' open stack collections, government depository material, Distinctive Collections, and the Library Storage Annex (see below).

 - Access restrictions apply during exam periods in December and May (see Library Hours for dates).